Skills Needed to Work with AI

 In other words, even non-technical roles increasingly benefit from basic AI literacy – understanding how AI tools work, what data they use, and how they can augment human tasks.

-UNESCO’s AI competency framework similarly emphasizes that learners need “foundational AI knowledge and skills” to engage with AI effectively.
-In short, success in the AI era requires a mix of technical know-how and human-centered skills informed by ethical understanding.
+Learners need "foundational AI knowledge and skills" to engage with AI effectively.
+Success in the AI era requires a mix of technical know-how and human-centered skills informed by ethical understanding.

 Now let's learn more about the skills needed to work with AI below!